-A month has gone by since the last earnings report for Vertex Pharmaceuticals (VRTX).
-Shares have lost about 3.5% in that time frame, outperforming the S&P 500.
+It has been about a month since the last earnings report for Vertex Pharmaceuticals (VRTX).
+Shares have lost about 3.4% in that time frame, underperforming the S&P 500.

 CF Franchise Sales Strong

-Adjusted research and development (R&D) expenses increased 5.1% to $273.2 million in the first quarter due to expansion of Vertex's pipeline in CF and other new disease areas.
+Adjusted research and development (R&D) expenses rose 18.5% to $321 million in the second quarter due to expansion of CF and non-CF pipeline.

-Adjusted selling, general and administrative (SG&A) expenses escalated 14.8% to $114.3 million in the reported quarter due to investments made in supporting CF patients’ treatment, globally.
+Adjusted selling, general and administrative (SG&A) expenses increased 18.7% to $146 million in the reported quarter due to investments made to support CF patients’ treatment, globally.

 How Have Estimates Been Moving Since Then?

-At this time, Vertex has a nice Growth Score of B, a grade with the same score on the momentum front.
-However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Vertex has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Vertex has a Zacks Rank #2 (Buy).
+It comes with little surprise Vertex has a Zacks Rank #1 (Strong Buy).
 We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report